 In most cases, there are three numbers at the bottom of a check, and your account number is the one in the middle.
 Some checks use a different format, so it's a good idea to confirm your account number.
 For example, business checks and checks created by an online bill payment system have a slightly different format.
 A good way to find your account number is to look for the "⑈" symbol.
 Your account number appears just before that symbol.

 The Check Number

 A check number is simply a reference number that helps you keep track of the checks you write.
-It will help you balance your checkbook, and keep track of which checks have been processed by your bank (and which checks are still outstanding).
+It will help you balance your checkbook and keep track of which checks have been processed by your bank (and which checks are still outstanding).